BIGJRA/BIGJRA.github.io/reborn.md

     - Moongeist Beam
     - Earth Power

 All six members of the confusing Solgaleo, Lunala, and Necrozma fusion hell are here for a fight.
-Of course, all of them share the Psychic-type, so you can try to sweep with Ghost and Dark moves or something.
+Of course, all of them share the Psychic type, so you can try to sweep with Ghost and Dark moves or something.

 Once you win, you can catch **Necrozma**!
 Exit back to the Nightclub once you're done.